The Bridge At Farmington

 Cons

-• pro The Bridge of Farmington was described as dark and depressing, with outdated facilities and inadequate outdoor space for pets.
+• pro The Bridge was described as dark and depressing, with inadequate lighting, a very small courtyard, and outdated facilities that detract from the living environment.

 Review